 - Complete a two-semester Senior Honors Thesis in CHEM 681 Senior Honors Thesis and CHEM 682 Senior Honors Thesis, for a total of 6 credits.

 Enrollment in CHEM 115 and CHEM 116 is by invitation only.
-Entering first-year students are screened on the basis of high school record and placement scores, and additional information is sent to those who might be eligible.
+Entering first-year students are invited to apply.
+Candidates are selected based on their high school record, placement test scores, and application responses.

 Only 2 of the 3 credits from CHEM 524 count towards Advanced Non-laboratory Coursework.
 The remaining 1 credit counts towards the Additional Laboratory Work requirement.